ScenicFramework/scenic/pages/overview_general.md

 Scenic is a client application and UI framework\* written directly on the Elixir/Erlang/OTP stack.
 With it you can build applications that operate identically across all supported operating systems, including MacOS, Ubuntu, Nerves and more.

 \* Framework.
 Library.
 Whatever.
-It is opinionated on how UI should be built in a functional and highly available world.
+Scenic is opinionated on how UI should be built in a functional and highly available world.
 Other parts of the application are still up to you.

 ## Goals
 (Not necessarily in order)